 - Not all cheeses are equal: American and Cheddar prices remained stable, but Swiss cheese climbed 24%.
 Over the past two years, the price of Swiss cheese has risen more than 50%.

 - After hitting an all-time survey low two years ago, the price of a Roast Beef & Cheddar sandwich has climbed 57%, including a 17% increase this year.

-- If you’re the type who is hooked on tuna, you’ll may be disappointed to learn that a sandwich has never been more expensive.
-In fact, with the price of albacore tuna nearly doubling in 2022, and mayo prices up by nearly a third, a tuna salad sandwich now costs 83% more than it did last year.
+- Are you hooked on tuna?
+If so, I’m sorry to report that sandwich has never been more expensive.
+In fact, with albacore doubling in 2022, a tuna salad sandwich now costs 83% more than it did last year.

 - At just 72 cents and 99 cents, respectively, Turkey & Swiss and Egg Salad are still among the more economical brown bag options.

 - After two years of price declines, the BLT climbed 29% this year to $3.42.
 That’s almost 50 cents above its five-year average.
 The good news is it’s also 57 cents less than a Big Mac.

 - Cooking your own ham and turkey and slicing it yourself is a great way to reduce your grocery bill.
 It’s also cheaper to buy block cheese and slice it at home.